SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-buzz.md

 Next, let's flash the HiveMind firmware to the HiveBoard.
 Follow the steps written in [HiveMind's README file](https://github.com/SwarmUS/HiveMind/blob/master/README.md) to build and flash your board. **Follow the steps for the H7/HiveBoard**.

+!!! important
-> Take a close attention to the requirements listed in the README and make sure you use the correct versions of CMake, GCC, arm-gcc, and OpenOCD.
+    Take a close attention to the requirements listed in the README and make sure you use the correct versions of CMake, GCC, arm-gcc, and OpenOCD.

 In HiveMind's README, you will find some steps to build using ROS.
 You need not follow these steps for now; the ROS build is only used in simulation.
 This how-to guide only shows how to compile and flash for the HiveBoard.